-Creating additional space by using other parts of the worksite or building that have been freed up by remote working.
+Creating additional space by using other parts of the workplace or building that have been freed up by remote working.

-Using protective screening for staff in receptions or similar areas.
+Installing screens to protect staff in receptions or similar areas.

-Providing packaged meals or similar to avoid opening staff canteens, where possible.
+Providing packaged meals or similar to avoid fully opening staff canteens.